projectsveltos/sveltos/docs/features/dryrun.md

 ```

+## More Resources

-For a demonstration of dry run mode, watch the video [Sveltos, introduction to DryRun mode](https://www.youtube.com/watch?v=gfWN_QJAL6k&t=4s) on YouTube.
+For a quick demonstration of the dry run mode, watch the [Sveltos, introduction to DryRun mode](https://www.youtube.com/watch?v=gfWN_QJAL6k&t=4s) video on YouTube.